PatrickAcheson/Learning-Plan-Cybersecurity-RAG-System/README.md

 - Tokenization and embeddings
 - What is RAG and why it matters in InfoSec

+- Git & GitHub	Version control for your project repo	GitHub Docs > Hello World
+- Python Basics	All glue code, APIs, and scripts will be in Python	> w3schools Python or RealPython
+- Virtual Environments	> Keep packages clean for Python projects	python -m venv tutorial or RealPython guide
+- Using APIs (REST)	Understand how FastAPI and HTTP requests work	> Intro to APIs or FastAPI crash course
+- What is JSON?
+Work with ticket data and APIs	> JSON Crash Course

 **Resources:**
 - Hugging Face [NLP Course](https://huggingface.co/learn/nlp-course/chapter1)
 - "Transformer Language Model" [Link](https://www.youtube.com/watch?v=-QH8fRhqFHM)